 Another rule which can be used in these situations, and applies to both self-represented parties and parties represented by counsel, is Rule 11 of the North Dakota Rules of Civil Procedure.
 Rule 11 requires that any pleading, written motion, or other paper filed with the court be presented for proper purposes, be warranted by existing law or make a nonfrivolous argument to extend the law, and be supported by the evidence.
 If found in violation of Rule 11, the party or attorney can be subject to sanctions such as nonmonetary directives or monetary penalties including payment of attorney's fees and expenses to the opposing party.

-I spoke with Representative Boschee regarding the court rules and HB 1533 earlier in the week.
+I spoke with Representative Boschee regarding the court rules and HB 1533 last month.
 From that conversation, I understand that litigants in the family law realm have found that the existing court rules do not always work well in their situations.
-The Court isn't opposed to the intent of HB 1533 but feels that it may be more appropriate in a court rule as provided for in section 3 of Article 6 of the North Dakota Constitution and § 27-02-08 (providing the supreme court may make all rules or procedure necessary for the administrative of justice).
-The procedure provided for in HB 1533 is similar to that in AR 58 but different enough that it could cause confusion.
-Court rules can more quickly be amended if the procedure doesn't work quite as intended.
-The Court is open to working with Representative Boschee to come up with a solution that works for all involved including amendments to AR 58 or a new court rule and development of forms for use by litigants.
+The Court worked with Representative Boschee on amendments to this Bill in the House.
+The Court is not opposed to the Bill in its current form.
+The Court is working on amendments to AR 58 and development of forms for use by litigants.